Indian Health Service, Tribal 638 and Urban Indian Health Programs (I/T/Us)

 The MCOs have a contractual requirement to make prompt and accurate payments to all providers, including the I/T/Us.
 The MCOs are required to work closely with the I/T/Us to train all providers on filing a clean claim to speed processing of payments.

 I/T/U Benefits for Joining an MCO

-As an "in network" provider under an MCO in Centennial Care, your patients will have access to expanded care coordination, increased access to specialty providers within the MCO network.
-This will allow you to provide better management of limited resources thereby stretching contract health dollars for use to other Tribal members.
+As an “in network” provider under an MCO in Centennial Care, patients will have access to expanded care coordination, and specialty providers within the MCO network.
+This allows I/T/Us to provide better management of limited resources thereby stretching contract health dollars for use of other Tribal members.